 NetLogo is a multi-agent programmable modelling environment.
 Dundee iGEM Team used NetLogo as a tool to allow the visualisation of intracellular interactions within our bacterial mops and so to bring the dynamics to life.
 The aim was to create a simulation in which variables and characteristics can be altered, depending on the cells state, allowing us to observe the effect of such changes on the operation of the mop.

-The wet team were utilising 2 pathways within the cell to transport protein-phosphatase 1 to the desired location.
-The sec system was used in E. coli and B. subtilis and the tat system also in E. coli, a full explanation of how these pathways work can be found here.
+The wet team were utilising two pathways within the cell to transport Protein-Phosphatase 1 to the desired location.
+The sec system was used in both E. coli and B. subtilis while the tat system was implemented in E. coli.
+A full explanation of how these pathways work can be found here.

-Model 1, sec system in E. coli, shows a scenario of our E. coli bacterial mop which utilised the sec protein-translocation pathway .
-The investigated section(make iincluding the cytoplasm, inner & outer membranes, and periplasm.
+Model 1 – Sec System in E. coli

+Within this model, a scenario of our E. coli bacterial mop which utilised the sec protein-translocation pathway was analysed.
+The investigated section included the cytoplasm, inner & outer membranes, and the periplasm.
 Fig 1 shows how the world is set up and what the different agents represent.

-We have several mechanisms in place in order to simulate accuracy of our bacterial mop.
+We have several mechanisms in place in order to accurately simulate the operation of our bacterial mop.
 These come in the form of:

 Sliders